 The key material properties required to complete a stability analysis are the unit weight and shear strength of the materials.
 The shear strength of soil or waste is conventionally described using a Mohr-Coulomb criterion.
 This criterion describes the shear strength of a soil in terms of cohesive and frictional components.
 The magnitude of the frictional component depends on the stress acting perpendicular to the potential failure plane.
-From this criterion, the strength of a soil to resist shear stress (i.e., to resist sliding) is described by:
+From this criterion, the strength of a soil to resist shear strength of a τ = Strength of the soil;